rishb0/Linux-Essentials/Linux-Basic-Commands/Viewing-Files.md

 # **`less`**

 The `less` command allows you to view the contents of a file one screen at a time.
-Unlike `cat`, it does not display the entire file at once, making it useful for large files.

 ### **Syntax**
 ```